kursawe/hesdynamics/README.md

      <https://www.dropbox.com/sh/5k8wofjk97uu5ux/AADhsd41JVzIL_KJTnnj5ysCa?dl=0>.
      This is to overcome data storage limits imposed by Github.
     - All remaining files in these folders contain additional analysis that was conducted while working towards the paper.
-- The file `test_infrastructure` contains functional tests for the most important functions the `/src/hes5.py`, and can be used to test whether the installation is working.
+- The file `test_infrastructure` contains functional tests for the most important functions in `/src/hes5.py`, and can be used to test whether the installation is working.

 ## Dependencies (tested on Ubuntu 16.04):